This post will cover how you can view your Twitch chat so that you can continue to talk to your viewers while you stream.

 Streamers can easily view their chat while streaming by using a third-party software such as Restream to create a chatbox over their content.
 This way they can see the conversation from a single monitor.

-Alternatively many choose to use a second monitor or a mobile device.
+Alternatively many choose to use a second monitor or a mobile device so that they can pop out Twitch chat.
 These extra screens allow them to game on their main screen while viewing their chat on another.

 This article will give you options on how to view your chat on stream, whether you use Twitch, YouTube, or another streaming platform.
 We will also cover how to read chat from a tablet or smartphone for gamers who play on their Xbox One or PS4.